Joel Anderson, Interesting World Coins

 Item FIC-1P FRENCH INDO CHINA 1 PIASTRE KM32.2 1947 VF $15.00

 As World War II drew to a close, Japanese, Chinese, French and Vietnamese forces all battled for control of Vietnam.
 These coins were issued by the Viet-Minh under Ho Chih Minh in 1946.
 The coins circulated only briefly before being withdrawn in 1948.
 The aluminum 5 Hao coin shows a ceremonial urn on one side and the denomination incused in a five pointed star on the other.
 The large (33mm) aluminum 1 Dong features a portrait of Ho Chih Minh.
 Both were struck from scrap aluminum and tend to have minor corrosion.
-The bronze 2 Dong was made from melted Annamese cash coins and shell cases left by retreating French forces.
-It features the bust of Ho Chih Minh.
 Because the coins were struck under primitive conditions using makeshift equipment, they tend to be crudely struck with weak areas in the design.

 Item VN-5H VIET-MINH 5 HAO 1946 KM2.1 VF-XF-crude-minor corrosion $10.00